 This whipped chocolate ganache frosting is decadent, smooth, and creamy.
-It just needs 2 ingredients and whips up in a few minutes.
-Perfect for cakes, cookies, layered desserts, and even to eat by itself.
-This is a great alternative for those who do not like their frosting too sickly sweet.
+It only requires two ingredients and whips up in just a few minutes.
+Perfect for cakes, cookies, layered desserts, and even as a snack to eat by itself.
+This is a great alternative for those who prefer their frosting not too sweet.

 Pair this frosting with our Chocolate Whoopie Pies.